Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Methodology

 \subsection{Retrieval List Generation}

-After obtaining a DUR $g_u$ for $u\in\calU$ using GPR, we generate the retrieval list using the posterior $g_u(\mathbf{v})$ over all unobserved items.
-The top-N items with the highest values are selected as our retrieval list.
-We consider two methods for estimating these values.
+After obtaining a DUR $g_u$ for $u\in\mathcal{U}$ using GPR, we generate the \emph{retrieval list} using the posterior $g_u(\mathbf{v})$ over all unobserved items.
+The top N items with the highest values form our retrieval list.
+We consider two methods for selection: (\romannumeral1) \emph{Thompson sampling (TS)}, a probabilistic method that selects items based on posterior sampling~\citep{Russo_Thompson} and (\romannumeral2) \emph{Upper Confidence Bound (UCB)}, a deterministic method that selects items based on their estimated rewards and uncertainties~\citep{Auer_UCB1, Auer_UCB2}.
+The details for the retrieval list generation is shown in Appendix~\ref{sec:retrieval_list}.

-The first is \emph{Thompson sampling (TS)}, a probabilistic method that selects items based on posterior sampling~\citep{Russo_Thompson}.
-For each item $v$ in a set, we generate a sample from the posterior $g_u(\mathbf{v})$, and rank the items using their sampled values.
-A key advantage of TS is its ability to balance the trade-off between exploration and exploitation, improving the diversity of the recommendation list.
-The sampling and selection process is:

-where $s_{u,v}$ is the value for item $v$ from user $u$'s sampled function, and $\mathcal{R}_u$ is the final list of retrieved items for user $u$.

-The second method is \emph{Upper Confidence Bound (UCB)}, a deterministic method that selects items based on their estimated rewards and uncertainties~\citep{Auer_UCB1, Auer_UCB2}.
-For each item $v$, we compute its upper confidence bound by adding the mean and a confidence interval derived from the variance of the posterior $g_u(\mathbf{v})$; items are ranked using these upper bounds.
-Unlike TS, UCB tends to aggressively promote items with a high degree of posterior uncertainty, giving a different flavor of diversity in the recommendation list.
-The selection process is:

-where $b_{u,v}$ is the upper confidence bound for $v$ w.r.t.\ $u$'s posterior, and $\beta$ is a hyper-parameter that adjusts the exploration-exploitation trade-off. $\mathcal{R}_u$ is the final retrieval list.